The basic function of the Freedom of Information Act is to ensure informed citizens, vital to the functioning of a

 If the information you want is not publicly available, you can submit a FOIA request.

 It’s important that you identify the correct agency for your request.
 There are over 100 agencies and each is responsible for handling its own FOIA requests.
-You can find a breakdown of topics and services on USA.gov to help you identify the correct place to find the information you seek.
-You may also search for agencies using the search bar below.
+You can use our search tool to help you identify the correct place to find the information you seek.
+You may also search for a specific agency here.

 The agency will typically first search for the records and then review them to determine what can be disclosed.
 While FOIA allows for many records to be released, there are also nine exemptions that protect certain types of information, such as personal privacy and law enforcement interests.
 The length of time to respond to your request will vary depending on its complexity and any backlog of requests.